mariusz-schimke/GiGraph/README.md

 ## Edges

 Edges **join two nodes**: a tail node and a head node (this naming convention is used in the library even though a graph may be undirected, in which case these terms are not relevant).
-Edges refer to nodes by their identifiers (note that the nodes do not necessarily have to exist in the nodes collection of a graph, subgraph or cluster).
+Edges refer to nodes by their identifiers (note that the nodes do not necessarily have to exist in the node collection of a graph, subgraph or cluster).

 Edges support customizing which side of the node (and/or cell, when record nodes are used) the head and/or tail of the edge is attached to.